 - 1/2 cup cilantro optional

 - Slice the red onion into thin strips and submerge them in cold water for at least 15 minutes.

 - Slice the cabbage and shred carrots into a large bowl.
 Zest and juice both the limes.

 - Mince the garlic with 1/4 teaspoon of salt then use the edge of your knife to scrape it into a paste.

-- Season the rockfish with chili powder, salt, lime zest, and garlic powder.
+- Season the rockfish with chili powder, salt, lime zest, remaining cumin, and garlic powder.